 ‘Haad’ means a beach in Thai so if you stay in these areas, you’ll be right on the beach or at least near it.

-From Sri Thanu, the beaches go in this order: Haad Chao Phao, Haad Son (Secret Beach), Haad Yao and Haad Salad.
+From Sri Thanu, the beaches go in this order: Haad Chao Phao, Haad Son (Secret Beach), Haad Yao (Long Beach) and Haad Salad.
 There are a lot of Koh Phangan beach resorts located right there.